Bahrain court overturns acquittal of opposition leaders

 Alaswad, who has lived in London since 2011, has told Reuters that the public prosecutor used secret witnesses and a video from a Bahraini television channel which experts described as edited and incomplete.

-Bahrain has barred members of dissolved opposition groups from running in parliamentary elections due to be held later this month.

-Wefaq, which has strong links to the country’s Shi’ite Muslim majority, and Waad, which is seen as a secular movement, have both campaigned for social and political reforms in the country, which is ruled by a Sunni Muslim royal family.

-Reporting By Aziz El Yaakoubi; Editing by Gareth Jones
+Reporting By Aziz El Yaakoubi, additional reporting by Dubai newsroom; Editing by Gareth Jones and Adrian Croft